vaayne/NotionAI-Plus/README.md

 ## Usage

-1. Install NotionAI Plus from the [Chrome Web Store](https://chrome.google.com/webstore/detail/notionai-plus/ilgkcoockdhdpkikaakkjacblhpmdmeo) or [Firefox Addon](https://addons.mozilla.org/en-US/firefox/addon/notionai-plus/)
+1. Install AiPlus from the [Chrome Web Store](https://chrome.google.com/webstore/detail/aiplus/ilgkcoockdhdpkikaakkjacblhpmdmeo) or [Firefox Addon](https://addons.mozilla.org/en-US/firefox/addon/aiplus/)
 2. Open the `options page` and set your `Notion space ID`
 3. Open any webpage and use the shortcut `alt+k` to activate the extension
 4. If you select some text and then use the shortcut `alt+k` to activate the extension, it will automatically fill the text in the input box.

 ## Contributing

-NotionAI Plus is an open-source project and welcomes contributions from the community.
-Feel free to submit issues, feature requests, or pull requests on the [GitHub repository](https://github.com/Vaayne/NotionAI-Plus).
+AiPlus is an open-source project and welcomes contributions from the community.
+Feel free to submit issues, feature requests, or pull requests on the [GitHub repository](https://github.com/Vaayne/aiplus).